matestack/matestack-ui-core/docs/guides/100-tutorial/10_styling_notifications.md

 Demo: [Matestack Demo](https://demo.matestack.io)<br>
 Github Repo: [Matestack Demo Application](https://github.com/matestack/matestack-demo-application)

-Welcome to the tenth part of our essential guide about building a web application with matestack.
+Welcome to the tenth part of our tutorial about building a web application with matestack.

 ## Introduction